ome/omero-figure/README.rst

     $ pip install reportlab markdown

-* Optional: If your figure contains OME-Zarr images, you will also need to install the dependencies for rendering OME-Zarr images in the export script.
+* Optional (v8.0.1 release candidate only): If your figure contains OME-Zarr images, you will also need to install the dependencies for rendering
+  OME-Zarr images in the export script.
 These are `zarr`, `dask` and `fsspec[http]`:

 ::